-Starting in 2017, Airlie Press will relax its participation requirement of attending monthly meetings in Salem.
+In 2018, Airlie Press will continue to relax its participation requirement of attending monthly meetings in Salem.
 With most of Airlie’s logistics streamlined, we hope to encourage submissions from poets who may find travel difficult but who are available to work on Airlie tasks and advance the press's goals, and when necessary, are capable of interacting via Skype in place of attending a given meeting.

 Each member’s book is published in the second year of his or her term.
 Authors have the final say about the content and presentation of their books.
 All profits from the sale of books are returned to the collective.